“An honest tale speeds best, being plainly told.”

 With Season One done and released, lessons learned and new ideas formed, so began preparations for Season Two.
-Growing from 6 to 13 episodes, once again Directed by Sally McLean, produced by Sally McLean and Billy Smedley, co-produced by Shane Savage and Perri Cummings, Executive Produced by Robina Bamforth with Associate Producer Stephen Wyley, we began upping the scale and production values in a major way!
+Growing from 6 to 13 episodes, once again Written and Directed by Sally McLean, produced by Sally McLean and Billy Smedley, co-produced by Shane Savage and Perri Cummings, Executive Produced by Robina Bamforth with Associate Producer Stephen Wyley, we began upping the scale and production values in a major way!
 Season One cast Michala Banas, Alan Fletcher, Sally McLean and Billy Smedley were joined by new Republic ensemble members, Stephen Costan, Nadine Garner, Dean Haglund, Christopher Kirby, Tariro Mavondo, Wahibe Moussa, Falon Ryan, Shane Savage and Phoebe Anne Taylor.

 Filmed entirely by award-winning cinematographer, Shaun Herbertson on a RED Epic, each Season Two episode is linked to other episodes in the series via visual motifs, cast or locations, to give us a sense of seeing fragments of “one day in the life” of a modern, contemporary world where we all happen to still speak in Shakespeare’s language.

 The takeaway?
 Shakespeare speaks to us now just as strongly as he did 400-odd years ago when he first put quill to parchment.

-We have recently delved into the world of film, producing our first commissioned short film project Speaking Daggers, co-produced with Independent Schools Victoria for the inaugual Arts Learning Festival in Melbourne, which will then do the film festival circuit.
+We have recently delved into the world of film, producing our first commissioned short film project Speaking Daggers, co-produced with Independent Schools Victoria for the inaugual Arts Learning Festival in Melbourne, which is currently on the international film festival circuit.
 It will then be used as part of the curriculum in Victorian schools as a tool to teach Shakespeare to students and teachers alike.
-Next on our creative agenda is the mini-series Dark Arcadia and the full Season Four of the series, which is in the planning stages and takes the work in a different direction again, still maintaining the female perspective and the modern settings and remaining unbound by gender or race.
+Next on our creative agenda is the mini-series Dark Arcadia and the full Season Four of the series, which is in final development and takes the work in a different direction again, still maintaining the female perspective and the modern settings and remaining unbound by gender or race.

 What will we find?
 How will this play out?
 Where will this take us (and you)?